 After reaching the base doors they all filed in one at a time.
 Yasu was the last to reach the entrance but right when he was about to enter a voice that sounded vaguely familiar caught his attention.

 "Geez Kenshin, I swear every time you bring me somewhere it just gets more and more run down.
-Can't you find a body at, oh I don't know, a fancy mansion or something for once?" he heard a suspiciously familiar voice complain.
+Can't you find a body at, oh I don't know, a fancy mansion or something for once?" he heard the voice complain.

 A man's chuckle came after the female was done speaking.
-"Sure, sure, next time I'll try to remember to tell the killer to make sure he does his crime at some rich person's house just for you." said the man with sarcasm heavily lacing his deep voice.
+"Sure, sure, next time I'll try to remember to tell the killer to make sure he does his crime at some rich person's house just for you." said the man, sarcasm heavily lacing his deep voice.

 Soooo...what do ya think?
 Like?
 Don't like?
 Suggestions?
 Let me know!